Xoliper/ANGE/README.md

 ## Documentation & Guides

-Basically, at the moment all documentation is (as interactive HTML subpages) in the "Ange/Documentation" folder.
+Everything you need is [here](https://xoliper.github.io/ANGE/Ange/Documentation/index.html).
+You can also download all that documentation (as HTML subpages) from "Ange/Documentation" folder.

 Please download it, and check the tutorials and the rest of the guides.